EloiD-R/Simple-flask-sqlite-sign-in-or-up/README.md

 ##### Functions :
 - load(user_db)
   - initialize a dictionary called feedback_messages, essentially storing the errors or success messages for each input field on the html
-  - gets the email from the form, if it's None, tries to get it from cookies, if it's something puts the email in cookies.
-This is due to the @before_request verification which otherwise creates a strange bug i haven't really understood but basically, it doesn't work anymore or only if the cookies are already initiated, i really don't know why but it is base on the fact that the page is doing the request two times and so the form is reset and yeah...
+  - gets the email with get_input
   - calls check_email
     - if email's alright :
       - determine signing state and sets the email's feedback message to valid
       - determines signing phase
+    - if email's not alright : email's feedback message is changed to an error
+    - if there are no email : do

     - if state is sign up
-        - // todo : username, password, ...
+        - if phase is less than 0:
+          - get_input(username)
+        - if it is more than 1:
+          - get_input(password) # Not definitive cause we don't want the password to be in the cookies

     - if state is sign in
       - // todo : password

-    - if email's not alright : email's feedback message is changed to an error
-    - if there are no email : do nothing
+  - renders the template and gives it the feedback messages

+- get_input(field)
+  - get input of field from the form, if it's None, tries to get it from cookies, if it's something puts it in cookies.
+This is due to the @before_request verification which otherwise creates a strange bug i haven't really understood but basically, it doesn't work anymore or only if the cookies are already initiated, i really don't know why but it is base on the fact that the page is doing the request two times and so the form is reset and yeah...

 - determine_signing_state(user_db, email), needs an already checked email, basically go through all emails in userdb and checks if the given one is matching one of them, if yes returns "sign_in", else returns "sign_up" determine_signing_phase()

 - if state is sign_in : returns 1 bc phase 1 is password for sigin in
 check_email(email)

 - if there are no email : return None, if there is : if it matches the regex pattern : return True, else : return False